 Modules and Delivery Periods

-The eMCM will be delivered online through the ITU Academy platform.
+The eMCM is delivered online through the ITU Academy platform.
 The programme comprises four 30 credit modules and a 60 credit dissertation.
-The modules covered in this course are:
+The modules covered in this programme are:

 - Project Management for ICT: April – July each year

 - Legal, Regulatory, Policy and Environment of a Converged Society: July - October each year

 - Human Resources for ICT: October – December each year